SC5/sc5-styleguide/README.md

 ## Images, fonts and other static assets

 Images, fonts and other static assets should be copied to style guide output folder to make them accessible in the style guide.
-It is recommended to create a gulp or Grunt task to do the copying always when the style guide is generated.
+It is recommended to create a gulp or Grunt task to systematically do the copying when the style guide is generated.

-If you modify you assets in gulp streams, you can add styleguide output directory as a second destination for your assets:
+If you modify your assets in gulp streams, you can add styleguide output directory as a second destination for your assets:

 ```js
 gulp.task('images', function() {